-A person conducting a business or undertaking for which a worker is carrying out work must immediately remove the worker from carrying out lead risk work if following health monitoring:

-- (a) biological monitoring of the worker shows that the worker's blood lead level is, or is more than: - (i) for females not of reproductive capacity and males-50μg/dL (2.42μmol/L); or
+- (1) A person conducting a business or undertaking for which a worker is carrying out work must immediately remove the worker from carrying out lead risk work if following health monitoring: - (a) biological monitoring of the worker shows that the worker's blood lead level is, or is more than: - (i) for females not of reproductive capacity and males-50μg/dL (2.42μmol/L); or

-Part 7.2 Lead (ii) for females of reproductive capacity- 20μg/dL (0.97μmol/L); or (iii) for females who are pregnant or breastfeeding-15μg/dL (0.72μmol/L); or (b) the registered medical practitioner who supervised the health monitoring recommends that the worker be removed from carrying out the lead risk work; or (c) there is an indication that a risk control measure has failed and, as a result, the worker's blood lead level is likely to reach the relevant level for the worker referred to in paragraph (a).
-Maximum penalty: In the case of an individual-\$6 000.
-In the case of a body corporate-\$30 000.
+- (ii) for females of reproductive capacity-20μg/dL (0.97μmol/L); or - (iii) for females who are pregnant or breastfeeding-15μg/dL (0.72μmol/L); or - (b) the registered medical practitioner who supervised the health monitoring recommends that the worker be removed from carrying out the lead risk work; or - (c) there is an indication that a risk control measure has failed and, as a result, the worker's blood lead level is likely to reach the relevant level for the worker referred to in paragraph (a).

 (2) The person must notify the regulator as soon as practicable if a worker is removed from carrying out lead risk work under subregulation (1).

-Maximum penalty: In the case of an individual-\$3 600.
-In the case of a body corporate-\$18 000. y to ensure medical examination if worker oved from lead risk work (1) This regulation applies if a worker is removed from carrying out lead risk work under regulation 415.
-(2) The person conducting the business or undertaking who removes the worker from carrying out lead risk work must arrange for the worker to be medically examined by a registered medical practitioner with experience in health monitoring within 7 days after the day the worker is removed.
+416 Duty to ensure medical examination if worker removed from lead risk work monitoring within 7 days after the day the worker is removed.

+- (1) This regulation applies if a worker is removed from carrying out lead risk work under regulation 415. - (2) The person conducting the business or undertaking who removes the worker from carrying out lead risk work must arrange for the worker to be medically examined by a registered medical practitioner with experience in health